d999ss/opendoor/geopages-campaign-pages.md

    - Research location-specific real estate trends and terminology
    - Analyze competitor geopage strategies

+   **Note**: Initial research has identified six priority states for implementation: Texas, California, Florida, Georgia, Virginia, and North Carolina.
+These states offer strong search demand and relatively low visibility for Opendoor today.

 2. **Template Design**
    - Success criteria: Approved template design that can be easily adapted for different locations
    - Create modular components that can display location-specific data
    - Design dynamic content sections for market statistics
    - Incorporate location-specific imagery and testimonials

+   **Note**: The recommendation is to leverage Opendoor's current Contentful setup and design system—particularly the use of modular components via Storybook and the SX prop—to create a scalable content model.

 3. **Content Strategy**
    - Success criteria: Content guidelines and structure for each location